 During the AGM, the Steam Guage Trophy was presented to Herbie Greasley, recognising all of the hard work that Herbie puts in to the railway.
 Almost every weekend you can find Herbie at the railway, either performing his rostered duty, or more than likely, filling in for someone to cover their shift.
 It is very much appreciated, along with all of our other volunteers hard work.

 Also in March we saw the arrival of "Agapanthus", a locomotive owned by Alan Eatwell.
 Agapanthus was purchased as part of the auction of Lord Braybrooke's locomotives from Audley End.
 She needs a bit of work completing, but that is well under way and we hope to see her running on the railway very soon.
 More information can be found in our Locomotives section of the website, where an image gallery will be created when we have some photos of her in action.

-Truly amazing progress with the re-railing project over the last few days, digging new route with plant one Thursday, followed by hardcore, new sleepers and rail for about 80% of the new track, now just the new crossover to build & ballasting to go!
+Truly amazing progress (as can be seen here) with the re-railing project over the last few days, digging new route with plant one Thursday, followed by hardcore, new sleepers and rail for about 80% of the new track, now just the new crossover to build & ballasting to go!

 December finds a lot of Santa's helpers visiting the railway to help prepare for Santa's visit.

 The younger members of our Railway have taken on a project of their own.
 They are currently starting the re-installation of the turntable, having relocated it to the outside of the workshop.
 When complete, this will allow easy access to the workshop for the locos and rolling stock, rather than having to move all of the locos in the engine shed to gain access to the workshop.

 May 2018 saw the whole country celebrating the marriage of Price Harry to Meghan Markle.
 It was a very hot sunny day, and we too celebrated the wedding with our own special headboard for the happy couple!